Stephanie Watches Daughter Compete at Junior Olympic Games

 They all watched a little anxiously while Pauline dive off the 3-meter-high springboard.
 Yet no one was more anxious for Pauline than her mother, not even Pauline, a possibility the Princess admitted as she briefly spoke to the reporters covering the event.
 She might have been spared some of her natural anxiety if only she could have foreseen her girl’s result: tenth in the preliminaries!

 Stephanie’s reaction to Pauline’s preliminary result, which qualified her for the finals, was utter amazement.
 Both of Pauline’s parents each took turns to throw their arms around her and kiss their joyful pride upon her.
 As the Princess told the reporters: “I am just like any other good mother.
 I am here to encourage my daughter.”

 Pauline didn’t win a medal (she was 12th in the finals) but as her mother said, she loves diving and, while she would love to win, the real enjoyment stems from her experiences and friendships.
 To such a mother, she must always be a winner.
 Technically, the gold, silver, and bronze went respectively to the divers from China, Malaysia, and the Ukraine: Jiao Liu, Pandelela Pamg, and Viktoriya Potyekhina.

-Tagged Charlotte Casiraghi, Olympic Games, Pauline Ducruet, Princess Stéphanie, Singapore, Sport.
+Tagged Charlotte Casiraghi, Olympic Games, Pauline Ducruet, Princess Stéphanie of Monaco, Singapore, Sport.